alexbettelli/SE2-Group7-Participium/Retrospective/Retrospective1.md

 ### Macro statistics

-- Number of stories committed vs. done
+- Number of stories committed vs. done: 5 / 5
-- Total points committed vs. done
+- Total points committed vs. done: 28 / 28
-- Nr of hours planned vs. spent (as a team)
+- Nr of hours planned vs. spent (as a team): 96h / 90h 06m

 **Remember** a story is done ONLY if it fits the Definition of Done: